Success builds success

-Medical Deans’ new Indigenous Health Strategy released in late 2021 affirms our longstanding commitment to improving outcomes for First Nations people and re-sets the bar in terms of the key priorities and outcomes we are striving to achieve.
+Medical Deans’ Indigenous Health Strategy affirms our longstanding commitment to improving outcomes for First Nations people and re-sets the bar in terms of the key priorities and outcomes we are striving to achieve.

-This series of Medical School Stories showcases some of the ways in which medical schools in Australia and Aotearoa New Zealand are working to recruit and graduate increasing numbers of Aboriginal and Torres Strait Islander and Māori medical students, and support the development of technically capable and culturally safe new doctors.
+This series of Medical School Stories showcases some of the ways in which medical schools in Australia and Aotearoa New Zealand are working to recruit and graduate increasing numbers of Aboriginal and Torres Strait Islander and Māori medical students, and support all medical graduates in being technically capable in Indigenous health matters and culturally safe and responsive.

 “This most successful strategies implemented by nursing, health and medical science faculties to improve retention were multi-layered and started before the student commenced at university.
 Specific strategies included: culturally appropriate recruitment and selection processes; comprehensive orientation and pre-entry programs; building a supportive and enabling school culture; appointing Indigenous academics; developing mentoring and tutoring programs; flexible delivery of content; partnerships with the Indigenous Student Support Centre; providing social and financial support; and ‘leaving the university door open’ for students who leave before graduation to return.”